lourd/descioli.com/data/stories/outHere/outHere.md

 Developing the game was much slower than I would have liked.
 The newness of the tools and technology meant that bugs were common and thorough documentation and best practices were not.
 The most painful part of the process was the time between iterations.
 Building the project from Unity to Xcode onto a device took between four and seven minutes with my laptop.
 Every time I wanted to tweak something, or forgot to save a file, or forgot to uncomment a line of code, meant five minutes of waiting with a CPU pegged at 100%.
 In the final month of the project where I was focused solely on finer details and edge cases, 15-20% of my time working on the game was spent waiting for it to build.
 Coming from a web development background where iteration speed is practically instant, this was agonizing.

-Unity did make a tool called the ["Unity ARKit Remote"](https://blogs.unity3d.com/2017/08/03/introducing-the-unity-arkit-remote/) for updating code on your device remotely from within Unity.
+Unity did make a tool called the ["Unity ARKit Remote"](https://blogs.unity3d.com/2017/08/03/introducing-the-unity-arkit-remote/) for streaming the data from an AR session on a device into the Unity editor on a separate machine.
 Unfortunately it was not usable for me.
-It did not support touch interactions, had a slow framerate, and displayed the virtual game objects in the editor instead of on the device, which meant that I couldn't see how the game really looked and felt on the device.
+It did not support touch interactions and had too low of a frame rate.
+Displaying the virtual game objects in the editor also meant that I couldn't see how the experience really looked and felt on the device.

-The core mechanics of the game were complete by mid-September, as you can see from the two prototype gameplay videos below.
-Honing in on the look and feel of the physics, models, sound, calibration, and UI, getting everything to my standard for "good enough", would take three more months.
+The core interactions were complete by late September, as you can see from the two prototype gameplay videos below.
+The remaining three months were spent designing the game mechanics, modeling the rest of the balloon types, developing their special effects, creating and implementing sound effects, and refining the physics and intro sequence.

 https://www.youtube.com/watch?v=NMPbNBC0L4E